codeminers-io/project-midhya-rasa/data/nlu.md

 - who is jibin
 - where is goa
 - where is kattakampal
+- start
+- end
+- had lunch?
+- had bath?
+- had sex?
+- sex
+- where can i apply for birth certificate?
+- death certificate?
+- marriage certificate?
+- passport?

+## intent:bot_grievance
+- what is grievance?
+- grievance?
+- can you tell me what is grievance?
+- what is grievance means?
+- grievance?

 ## intent:list_departments
 - what all are the departments under central government?